-The AMHCC V1.0 is a consumer level classification, comprised of six variables that are unrelated to the clinical decision-making process.
-The first three variables are categorical variables:
+The Australian Mental Health Care Classification (AMHCC) Version 1.0 is a consumer level classification, comprised of seven variables that are unrelated to the clinical decision-making process.
+The first four variables are categorical variables:

 - setting

+- Assessment Only data item

-- Mental Health Phase of Care
+- Mental Health Phase of Care (MHPoC)

-- age group.
+- · age group.